ueberdosis/hocuspocus/docs/examples/tiptap.md

 [Tiptap](https://tiptap.dev) is a headless text editor, that’s fully customizable and has a first-class collaborative editing integration that’s compatible with Hocuspocus.

 ## Getting started
 The above examples has a lot of bells and whistles.
 Let’s focus on the collaborative editing part.
-The below example code shows everything you need to create an instance of tiptap, with all default extension, start your collaboration backend with Hocuspocus and connect everything.
+The below example code shows everything you need to create an instance of Tiptap, with all default extension, start your collaboration backend with Hocuspocus and connect everything.

-Add an element to your HTML document where tiptap should be initialized:
+Add an element to your HTML document where Tiptap should be initialized:
 ```html
 <div class="element"></div>
 ```